How Do I Receive God’s Love?

 But in Him, I walk in life, power, and truth and anything is possible.

-How Do I Know If I Am Doing It?
+How Do I Know If I Am Abiding?
 (Self-Test + Recommendations)

 Abiding in Christ is not abstract—it produces observable evidence in your inner life, decisions, and relationships.

-This self-test is not for condemnation, but for clarity and realignment—to help you quickly identify where you may have drifted from abiding and how to return to a place of peace, dependence, and Spirit-led living.
+This self-test is not for condemnation, but for clarity and realignment—to help you identify where you may be living independently and return to a life of dependence, love, and Spirit-led sacrifice.

 “He who says he abides in Him ought himself also to walk just as He walked.” – 1 John 2:6